gowtham4545/Notes/PWA/Readme.md

 + **Enabling Push Notifications**

     <pre>
-    <p>To enable push notifications, you’ll need to use a service like Firebase Cloud Messaging (FCM) or OneSignal. <br>These services provide the infrastructure for sending and receiving push notifications in your PWA.</p>
+    To enable push notifications, you’ll need to use a service like Firebase Cloud Messaging (FCM) or OneSignal. <br>These services provide the infrastructure for sending and receiving push notifications in your PWA.
-    <p>Integrate the service of your choice into your React app and follow their documentation to enable push notifications.</p>
+    <br>Integrate the service of your choice into your React app and follow their documentation to enable push notifications.
     </pre>

 + **Manifest.json**